TRaSH-Guides/Guides/includes/hardlinks/breakdown-folder-structure.md

 qBittorrent, Deluge, ruTorrent

-The reason why we use `/data/torrents` for the torrent client is because it only needs access to the torrent files.
-In the torrent software settings, you’ll need to reconfigure paths and you can sort into sub-folders like `/data/torrents/{tv|movies|music}`.
+The reason we use `/data/torrents` for the torrent client is because it only needs access to the torrent files.
+In the torrent software settings, you’ll need to reconfigure paths and can then sort into sub-folders like `/data/torrents/{tv|movies|music}`.

 {! include-markdown "docker-tree-torrents.md" !}